Favck/labs/README.md

-# Labs for programming discipline on C firs year.
+# Labs for programming discipline on C firs course.